What Is the Best Kind of RV Holding Tank Treatment?

 Retention Time

-Perhaps most importantly, digestion takes time to translate into system-level benefits.
+Digestion takes time to translate into system-level benefits.
 Septic and wastewater systems retain waste for weeks or months.
 RV holding tanks typically retain waste for days.
 While enzymes may act quickly, the limited retention time means digestion rarely progresses far enough to change evacuation outcomes.

 As a result, once waste is liquefied, additional digestion offers diminishing returns.
 What ultimately determines tank cleanliness and dump quality is how waste behaves during gravity discharge — including water volume, outlet geometry, and residue adhesion — not how finely it was digested beforehand.